AlexLexx706/simple_mpc/README.md

 ## Features
 - **MPC Control**: The car uses an MPC controller to navigate through a path by optimizing its steering angles.
-- **Ackermann Steering Model**: The car model uses the Ackermann steering geometry for realistic front-wheel steering.
 - **Path Following**: You can define start and end points (A and B), and the car will try to follow the shortest path between them.
 - **Interactive View**: The PyQt5 view allows you to zoom and pan around the scene.
 - **Car Dynamics**: The car model includes parameters like speed, steering angle, car length, and wheel dimensions.